thearnica/react-media-match/README.md

     />
     <MediaMatcher
         mobile={"render for mobile"}
-        tablet={null} // nothing will be rendered for tablet, as long you clearly defined it desktop={"render desktop"}
+        tablet={null} // nothing will be rendered for tablet, as long you clearly "defined" it desktop={"render desktop"}
     />

-    // there are also range Components
+    // there are also "Range" Components
     <Above mobile>will be rendered on tablet and desktop</Above>
     <Below desktop>will be rendered on mobile and tablet</Above>
     <Below including desktop>will be rendered on mobile, tablet and desktop</Above>